OfficeDev/hands-on-labs/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

 	![](Images/Fig17.png)

 5. Congratulations!
-In this exercise you learned how to get content controls by its tag and replace their content!, lets continue with Excercise 8!
+In this exercise you learned how to insert existing Word (docx) files into a document!, lets continue with Excercise 8!

+# From now on, this lab is using the PREVIEW APIs for the Word JavaScript API 1.3 requirement set.